MBizm/KNXBridge/README.md

 ### ZigBee physical device and attributes
-Given example is from a Samsung SmartThings gate control and a Devolo smoke alarm device
+Given example is from a Samsung SmartThings gate control, a Devolo smoke alarm device, and a Paulmann light panel

       - name:           "Garage Gate Closing State"
         type:           "zigbee2knx"